Savages (band)

-Savages are an English rock band that formed in 2011 in London.
+Savages were an English rock band formed in 2011 in London.
+The band consisted of Jehnny Beth (vocals), Gemma Thompson (guitars), Ayse Hassan (bass), and Fay Milton (drums).
 Their debut album, Silence Yourself was released on 6 May 2013 via Matador Records.
 It reached number 19 in the UK Albums Chart in May 2013, and was critically acclaimed.
 It peaked at number 5 on the Irish and the UK Independent Albums Chart, and at number 13 on the US Billboard Independent Albums chart.
 The band's second album Adore Life, was released on 22 January 2016.
 Both albums were nominated for the Mercury Prize, in 2013 and 2016 respectively.

+In late 2016, Beth stated in an interview that the band was going to take a break.
+However, the band wrapped their tour for the second album in July 2017 before each member focusing on their respective projects.